gabr1ela0/lfaf-laboratory-works/README.md

   B -> a A d A B
   B -> a A d A

-STEP 5: Chomsky Normal Form
+STEP 5: Chomsky Normal Form (IMPROVED)
 V_N = [A, B, S0, T_D, T_A, A1, A11, A111, A12, A121]
 V_T = [a, d]
 S   = S0